The Members and Officers of the Board of Directors are elected in separate elections held annually in May.

 A widely published writer on contemporary art with a focus on issues of sexuality and representation, Kate is the author of numerous articles and museum catalog essays as well as three books.
 You can reach Kate at firstname.lastname@example.org.

-Betsy Malcolm has volunteered for numerous campaigns and causes, becoming especially engaged in the Obama 2008 and 2012 campaigns, the grassroots effort to secure marriage equality in New York and, more recently, several New York State Senate campaigns.
-Her particular interests are passing campaign finance reform and GENDA in New York.
-She is on the Campaign Finance Reform Committee of the League of Women Voters and the boards of Three Parks Independent Democrats, a Democratic club on the Upper West Side, and TransPac, a PAC formed by the Long Island Transgender Advocacy Coalition to promote transgender equality.
+Betsy Malcolm has volunteered for numerous campaigns and causes, notably the grassroots effort to secure marriage equality in New York and, more recently, several New York State Senate campaigns and anti-IDC efforts.
+Her particular interests are redistricting, passing campaign finance reform and transgender equality.

 Kim is a television news professional by trade, but her passion is political activism.
 She is a former President of the Manhattan Young Democrats, the largest and most active Young Democrats group in the country.

-She was a founding board member of the White Roof Project and was recently named chair of the Legislative Committee of New Yorkers Against Gun Violence.
+She was a founding board member of the White Roof Project and formerly chair of the Legislative Committee of New Yorkers Against Gun Violence.
 She loves organizing around many issues, including gun control, health care, workers’ rights, and reproductive freedom.
+In 2015 she was elected Democratic District Leader on the Upper East Side of Manhattan.
 You can reach Kim at email@example.com.